Year 6: Blog items

 1 850, 2 100, 2 350, 2 600, etc

 • Each child has their own tables target which they should know.
-The Sumdog challenge may relate to their target but this week we have focused on 4s, 6s and 8s.
+The Sumdog challenge may relate to their target but this week we have focused on 3s, 4s and 5s, which will be great practice for the future.
+(Every Tuesday there is a tables test).

-• This week’s learning is to continue practicing place value with finding more or less with different powers of 10.
+• This week’s learning is to round numbers to different powers of 10.

 • For further maths work, please visit the ‘Maths Training’ section which you can find in the tasks box on the left of the main screen.
 This will enable your child to push their learning further with the skills that Sumdog has given them, following a recent diagnostic test.